The Netherlands Working Holiday Visa for Australians

 After you receive this letter, you can make an appointment online to visit the IND to provide biometric data (i.e. have your fingerprints, photo and signature taken) and receive a temporary residence endorsement sticker.
 This passport sticker allows you to reside and work in The Netherlands for up to 3 months while you wait for the final outcome of your application.

 It can take up to 3 months for the IND to process your application.
-It is normal for it to take 2-3 months, but don’t worry.
+It is normal for this to take 2-3 months, but don’t worry.
 Anecdotally, as long as you meet all of the criteria and don’t have a criminal record, your application is likely to be approved.

 Once your application is approved, you can make an appointment to collect your residence permit (this is a pink card) in person from your nominated IND office.